2025 New Orleans truck attack

 Terrorist attack in Louisiana, U.S.

-The 2025 New Orleans truck attack was an Islamic terrorist attack that occurred on January 1, 2025, at around 3:15 a.m.
-CST (UTC–6), when Shamsud-Din Jabbar, a 42-year-old Muslim American man, rammed a pickup truck into a crowd on Bourbon Street in New Orleans, Louisiana, then exited the truck and engaged in a shootout with police before being fatally shot.
+On January 1, 2025, an Islamist domestic terrorist attack occurred when Shamsud-Din Jabbar, a 42-year-old African-American Muslim man, rammed a pickup truck into a crowd on Bourbon Street in New Orleans, Louisiana, then exited the truck and engaged in a shootout with police before being fatally shot.
 Fourteen victims were killed, plus the perpetrator, and at least fifty-seven others were injured, including two police officers who were shot.
 The attack occurred during New Year celebrations in the city, which was scheduled to host the 2025 Sugar Bowl later that day.
+The malfunctioning anti-ramming bollards had been removed for upgrades in preparation for Super Bowl LIX.

-The assailant, Shamsud-Din Jabbar, was an American-born resident of Houston, Texas.
-An Islamic State (ISIS) flag was found in the truck.
-The Federal Bureau of Investigation (FBI) determined that Jabbar had been inspired by ISIS.
-It investigated the matter as domestic terrorism, since there was no evidence of any foreign direction behind the attack.
-Jabbar, who had been radicalized, posted videos pledging his allegiance to ISIS in the hours before the attack.
+The assailant was a resident of Houston, Texas, and drove from there to New Orleans.
+An Islamic State (ISIS) flag was found in the truck used in the killings, and Jabbar had posted videos declaring allegiance to ISIS in the preceding hours.
+The Federal Bureau of Investigation (FBI) determined that Jabbar had been inspired by ISIS, but investigated the matter as domestic terrorism, since there was no evidence of foreign involvement in the attack.
+It was the worst vehicle ramming attack in United States history, surpassing the 2017 New York City truck attack.

 Background

 Federal law enforcement and intelligence agencies had warned local police agencies about potential vehicle-ramming attacks before the holidays.
 In a 2017 memo, the city government also noted the risks of a mass casualty incident, including from a vehicle attack in the French Quarter, and it had plans to increase security in the area.
 In that same year, the city government acquired a set of L-shaped temporary Archer vehicle barriers from Meridian Rapid Defense Group and used them to help secure the city's Mardi Gras parade against vehicle attacks.
 The city spent $250,000 to purchase a set of 45 Archer barriers.
+A subsequent security assessment by Interfor International for the French Quarter Management District in 2019 stated concerns that the bollards did "not appear to work", and when assessing security vulnerabilities on Bourbon Street, stated that "the two modes of terror attack likely to be used are vehicular ramming and active shooting".

 American officials were concerned about the potential for lone wolf attacks and efforts by the Islamic State's Khorasan branch to recruit new members by spreading propaganda online and radicalizing vulnerable populations.

 The New Year celebrations in the city included parties on Bourbon Street and a parade for the 2025 Sugar Bowl, one of New Orleans's major sporting events, which was scheduled to take place on the night of January 1 at Caesars Superdome between the Georgia Bulldogs and the Notre Dame Fighting Irish.
 Law enforcement had increased security in preparation for these events, including the use of drones in the French Quarter.
+The bollards in New Orleans, that were often malfunctioning, were removed to be replaced in preparation for the Super Bowl LIX on February 9.